mmfausnaugh/tica/README.md

 There are currently five steps:

- 1. 2d bias correction: Remove fixed-pattern noise (a property of the electronics), using models from the POC
+ 1. 2d bias correction: Remove fixed-pattern noise.
- 2. 1d bias correction: Remove the base level (time-dependent) amplifier signal, using the mean value of virtual columns.
+ 2. 1d bias correction: Remove the baseline, time-dependent amplifier signal.
  4. Gain and Linearity: Correct non-linearity response and convert from ADU to photoelectrons.
  3. Smear correction:  Remove small contamination from shutterless transfer to the frame-store.
- 4. Flat-field correction: Correct for different sensitivities of each pixel, using models from the POC.
+ 4. Flat-field correction: Correct for different sensitivities of each pixel.

-Steps 1 is a single model, steps 2, 3 and 4 are array operations calculated for each image, and step 5 is a single model.

 ## Installation